karmatr0n/domain_enumerator/README.md

-# domain_resolver
+# domain_enumerator
-Asynchronous domain resolver that looks for available domains using a word list and the top level domain of your choice.
+Asynchronous domain enumerator that looks for available domains using a name list and the top level domain of your choice.

 ## How to build this
 ```